ortus-docs/contentbox-docs/getting_started/index.md

 Name your page by giving it a Title and ContentBox will give you the permalink for the page.
 By default, the Page Editor uses CKeditor for a WYSIWYG editor.
 ContentBox also offers different other editors that are available in your installation.

-> Remember that editors are programmable so any module developer can actually register new editors in your system.
+> **Hint** Remember that editors are programmable so any module developer can actually register new editors in your system.

 The Page editor has markup support [button right beside Editor Button].
 HTML markup is currently supported by default.